 2016 Jeff Daniels and Michelle Williams star in the Broadway debut of David Harrower's Blackbird, opening at the Belasco Theatre.
 Joe Mantello directs the play about a 27-year-old woman who finds and confronts the man who sexually abused her when she was 12.
 The play was previously seen in New York in a 2007 Off-Broadway production, also directed by Mantello, that starred Daniels opposite Alison Pill.

-Watch highlights from the 2014 Off-Broadway production of Robert Askins' Hand to God:
+Watch highlights from the 2019 Broadway production of Be More Chill: